Snikitha-Ankam/Loan-Approval-Prediction/README.md

 -Imputed missing values using the most frequent strategy.<br>
 -Applied Label Encoding for categorical variables.<br>
 -Scaled numerical features using StandardScaler.
-# 📊 Exploratory Data Analysis
+📊 Exploratory Data Analysis

--Bar plots for categorical feature distributions.<br>
+- Bar plots for categorical feature distributions
--Heatmap of feature correlation.<br>
+- Heatmap of feature correlation
--Visual relationship between variables like Gender, Married, and Loan Status.
+- Visual relationship between variables like Gender, Married, and Loan Status
 # 🧠 Machine Learning Models Used
 The following models were trained and evaluated:<br>